Running on Empty? A Holistic Guide to Adrenal Fatigue

 2. QUIET THE MIND AND BUILD RESILIENCE TO STRESS

 Meditation is essential for adrenal fatigue treatment.
-The immediate benefits are that this practice powerfully calms the nervous system, dissolves accumulated tension built up in our physiology and releases mental toxins.
+The immediate benefits are that this practice powerfully calms the nervous system.
+It also dissolves accumulated tension built up in our physiology and releases mental toxins.
 It activates the body self-healing processes and removes cortisol and other damaging stress hormones from our system.
-Over time, meditation literally re-wires the brain which enables us to build resilience to stress and change our initial reaction to non- life threatening events.
+Over time, meditation literally re-wires the brain which enables us to build resilience to stress and change our initial reaction to non- life-threatening events.

-It's best to follow a diet that suits your dosha as this encourages harmony within your unique physiology.
-In addition, the following are keys points:
+It’s best to follow a diet that suits your dosha as this encourages harmony within your unique physiology.
+Additionally, the following are keys points:

 - Avoid refined sugar consumption.